MicahThePro/GD-Macro-Collection/README.md

 # Geometry Dash 240 TPS Macro Collection

-A clean and organized collection of **240 TPS Geometry Dash macros** intended for practice, learning, and experimentation.
+A curated set of **240 TPS Geometry Dash macros** built for practice, learning, and experimentation.
-All macros are provided as **.slc replay files** and sorted by level type and difficulty for easy navigation.
+Each macro is provided as a **.slc replay file** and organized by level type and difficulty so you can find what you need quickly.

 ---

 ## 📁 Repository Structure

-This repository contains two main folders:
+This project is divided into two main sections:

 ### **Main Levels**
 Official Geometry Dash levels, sorted by difficulty: